shwina/still-magic/_en/verify.md

 ## How Can I Check the Steps in a Data Analysis Pipeline in Production? {#s:verify-operational}

--   [Operational tests](#g:operational-test) are ones that are kept in place during production
+-   {% include g key="g:operational-test" text="Operational tests" %} are ones that are kept in place during production
     -   Is everything working as it should?
 -   Common pattern:
     -   Have every tool append information to a log
     -   Have another tool check that log file after the run is over
     -   Logging and then checking makes it easy to compare values between pipeline stages
-    -   {% include xref key="s:logging" %} shows how to do logging
+    -   {% include x key="s:logging" %} shows how to do logging
 -   Common tests
     -   Same number of output records as input records
     -   Or fewer output records than input records if you're aggregating